Grounds for possession

 Information on grounds for possession for assured, secure and regulated tenancies.

-The court usually orders outright possession in cases involving mandatory grounds if the landlord can prove the existence of the ground.
+The court usually orders outright possession of an assured tenancy if the landlord can prove a mandatory ground.

 The court must conclude it is reasonable to grant possession and has wide powers of adjournment in cases involving discretionary grounds.